Call: +91 8884883555 | Email: firstname.lastname@example.org

-Physical Status: Need to be active, enthusiastic and adventure lover.
+Physical Status: Need to be an active, enthusiastic, and adventure lover.
 Age, Gender – no bar.

-Weather: Depending on the trekking month, average temperature varies from 15 degrees Celsius to -20 degree Celsius.
+Weather: Depending on the trekking month, the average temperature varies from 15 degrees Celsius to -20 degrees Celsius.

 The Everest base camp is not a fixed place it is kept on moving here and there as the glacier moves, it says while the timing of Edmund Hillary and Tenzing Norgay’s first Everest summit the Base camp was near Thukla.
 Now it is close to Khumbu Icefall even you can touch the small wall of Icefall after 100 meters from the current Base camp.
 The trail to Everest base camp is completely moraine and always moving here and there so you cannot find a permanent trail to the Everest base camp.
 Someone needs to be careful on the way to Base Camp especially when you are on the Khumbu glacier, sometimes you need to jump from cracked solid ice and might need to walk on slippery ice.
 Though it covers with moraines when a glacier moves the moraine cover gets cleared and this creates a problem to cross such parts.

-You can also see Lhotse the 5th biggest, and Makalu the 6th biggest mountains during the Everest Base Camp Trek apart from Everest.
+You can also see Lhotse the 5th biggest, and Makalu the 6th biggest mountain during the Everest Base Camp Trek apart from Everest.

 You will arrive at Lukla within 30-40 minutes.
 Lukla is a nice cool place with a lot of restaurants and coffee houses you can have your breakfast here then we will start our trek to Phakding.
 You can see Mera-La Mountain which looks big from Lukla Street, look towards Lukla airport and you can see this spectacular mountain.